LCAS/aoc_tomato_farm/README.md

 # Tomato Farm Environment
 This package is a tomato farm simulator compatible with both Gazebo Sim and Gazebo Classic in ROS2 for ROS-based agricultural environments.
-This repository consists of four key parts
+This repository consists of two key parts

 1) Random tomato farm generator
 2) Simulation of the generated tomato farms in Gazebo Classic and Gazebo Sim